Provable Meta-Learning with Low-Rank Adaptations: Retraining and Fine-Tuning Schemes

 This pipeline seems reasonable as we first fit the model to the aggregation of the retraining tasks which we hope will promote learning the general structure of the tasks drawn from $\mathcal{D}$.
-However, there may not exist a single model that can model each retraining task simultaneously, so retraining the model on the aggregation of the retraining tasks does not align with our implicit assumption that each task is realizable after task-specific adaptations from a common model.
-Further, even if the model is sufficiently overparameterized where many possible solutions fit the retraining tasks, standard retraining finds a solution independent of the subsequent PEFT method to be used for fine-tuning.
-Nothing about standard retraining promotes learning an adaptable solution relative to other candidate solutions that fit the retraining tasks.
+However, nothing about standard retraining promotes learning an adaptable solution relative to other candidate solutions that fit the retraining tasks.
+Next, we introduce a general meta-learning framework which explicitly incorporates the adaptation mechanism during retraining.